Castles in Great Britain and Ireland: The spread of castles in Scotland, Wales and Ireland

 Ireland remained ruled by native kings into the 12th century, largely without the use of castles.
 There was a history of Irish fortifications called ráths, a type of ringfort, some of which were very heavily defended but which are not usually considered to be castles in the usual sense of the word.
 The kings of Connacht constructed fortifications from 1124 which they called caistel or caislen, from the Latin and French for castle, and there has been considerable academic debate over how far these resembled European castles.

 The Norman invasion of Ireland began between 1166 and 1171, under first Richard de Clare and then Henry II of England, with the occupation of southern and eastern Ireland by a number of Anglo-Norman barons.
 The rapid Norman success depended on key economic and military advantages, with castles enabling them to control the newly conquered territories.
 The new lords rapidly built castles to protect their possessions, many of these were motte-and-bailey constructions; in Louth at least 23 of these were built.
 It remains uncertain how many ringwork castles were built in Ireland by the Anglo-Normans.
 Other castles, such as Trim and Carrickfergus, were built in stone as the caput centres for major barons.
 Analysis of these stone castles suggests that building in stone was not simply a military decision; indeed, several of the castles contain serious defensive flaws.
 Instead the designs, including their focus on large stone keeps, were intended both to increase the prestige of the baronial owners and to provide adequate space for the administrative apparatus of the new territories.
 Unlike in Wales the indigenous Irish lords do not appear to have constructed their own castles in any significant number during the period.
 (Note: There has been some debate over the absence of indigenous Irish castle building.
 Irish castle specialist Tom McNeill has noted that it would appear very strange if the indigenous Irish lords had not adopted castle technology during their long struggle with the Anglo-Norman nobility, but there is no significant archaeological or historical evidence to show such construction.)
-It was not until 1185 that the first royal castle was built at Ardfinnan Castle and it’s sister Lismore Castle, with the first arrival of Henry II’s son John, Lord of Ireland.
+It was not until 1185 that the first royal castle was built at Ardfinnan Castle and its sister Lismore Castle, with the first arrival of Henry II's son John, Lord of Ireland.